teri-lynn/teri-lynn.github.com/about.md

 fitness to my clients, and be a part of their success!</p>
 <p>I currently work as a Personal Trainer for
 <a href="http://www.precisionathletics.ca/">Precision Athletics</a> in Vancouver,
 British Columbia.
-Please see their website for more information on how you can train with me.</p>
+I also offer personal training, group training, and nutrition coaching services through my own business.
+Contact me at mrs.nelson@teri-lynn.ca for more information on rates and services available.</p>
 </div>
 <aside>
   <div id="photo">